 Listen to this guy!

-VIDEO: This looks to be from some British dance show.
+VIDEO: This is from a German music show called “Beat-Club.”
 It’s pretty weird how Farlowe’s in the mix of all the dancers.
 It’s kinda dreamlike.
 Farlowe’s look is a bit goober-ish … the pointy nose, the buck teeth, the short hair … which may be why he wasn’t an easy sell to we shallow, image-conscious Yanks … not as cute as McCartney, Jagger or Noone … anyways, music is meant to be heard, not seen (a bitter lesson from the MTV years), but check it out … P.S.: Am I smokin’ crack, or does it sound like Jagger is doing some backing vocals?